How can I find the absolute position of the rotor in a brushless DC motor?

 Real-Time Math eliminates programming and post-processing, serving as an essential tool for the motor drive designer or drive system integrator.

 ScopeCorder DL850E combines a mixed signal oscilloscope and portable data acquisition recorder into a modular platform designed to capture both high-speed transients and low speed trends.
-Using flexible modular I/O with built-in signal conditioning, precisely measure electrical, physical sensor signals and CAN/ LIN / SENT serial bus for applications ranging from R&D research to in-vehicle data logging.
+Using flexible modular I/O with built-in signal conditioning, precisely measure electrical, physical sensor signals and CAN/CAN FD/LIN/SENT serial bus for applications ranging from R&D research to in-vehicle data logging.

 Localized language brochures are available below in the Downloads tab.